ManuXavier43/SongSlicer/README.md

 This project is a Python based audio splitter appilcation that uses pip libraries.

 ## Dependencies
+this project makes use of the conda spleeter env makes use of py -v 3.8 for spleeter denpendancies run
+"conda activate spleeter-env"

 **Spotipy:**
 pip install spotipy
 Song samples are sourced from Spotify

+**Dotenv**
+pip install dotenv

+**Spleeter**
+pip install spleeter

 **CustomTKinter**
 pip install customtkinter